 It is an established medication for alcohol abuse treatment that has relatively minor side effects.

 Side effects will diminish or disappear within a few weeks.
 Unfortunately, there is a risk when you are consuming any medication, and it is essential to be aware of the potential side effects.

 There are some other less common side effects of disulfiram, such as:

 While side effects are less common, they do occur, and if you experience any of the above symptoms, you must immediately contact your doctor to discuss your options.

 Remember, you should only consume disulfiram if you are serious about your sobriety.

 RxList. (n.d.).
 Antabuse (Disulfiram) Patient Information: Side Effects and Drug Images at RxList.
-Retrieved from from https://www.rxlist.com/antabuse-drug/patient-images-side-effects.htm
+Retrieved from https://www.rxlist.com/antabuse-drug/patient-images-side-effects.htm

 World Health Organization. (n.d.).
 Alcohol.
-Retrieved from from https://www.who.int/health-topics/alcohol
+Retrieved from https://www.who.int/health-topics/alcohol